 Here is an overview of the various forms of transportation that are available in Brabant:

-Eindhoven Airport is served by several low-budget carriers, and has direct flights to and from a number of European cities, as well as Egypt, Morocco, Turkey, Israel, and Russia.
+Eindhoven Airport is served by several low-budget carriers, and has direct flights to and from a number of European cities, as well as to Morocco, Turkey and Israel.
 For further destinations, you must fly from Amsterdam’s Schiphol Airport; Düsseldorf, Germany; or Brussels, Belgium.
-Eindhovenairport.nl/en Bus 400 offers a direct bus connection between Eindhoven Airport and Eindhoven Centraal Station.
+Bus 400 offers a direct bus connection between Eindhoven Airport and Eindhoven Centraal Station.

-Taxis can be recognized by the lit ‘taxi’ sign on their roof, and their blue license plates (most Dutch vehicles have yellow plates).
+Recognize taxis by the lit ‘taxi’ sign on their roof, and their blue license plates.
 They cannot be hailed on the street, but there are taxi stands at most train and bus stations, and by hotels.
 To have a taxi pick you up from your home or office, phone a local company.